Filter Options

 3-Day Etosha Safari Tours

-Etosha National Park in northern Namibia would easily make any list of the top five wildlife areas in southern Africa.
-It has fantastic wildlife for a start, including lion, elephant, black rhino and so much more.
-But it’s also the landscapes here that are so special because they’re completely unlike anywhere else you can imagine.
-Its combination of vast salt pans and big herds of animals makes for some fascinating encounters, from elephants caked in the Etosha dust to black rhinos communing around waterholes after dark.
+Etosha National Park in northern Namibia would easily rank among the top five wildlife areas in southern Africa.
+It has fantastic wildlife for a start, including lion, elephant, black rhino and much more.
+But the landscapes here are also remarkable because they’re completely unlike anywhere else you can imagine.
+The park’s combination of vast salt pans and big herds of animals makes for some fascinating encounters.
+You’ll see elephants caked in the Etosha dust and black rhinos communing around waterholes after dark.
 And on a 3-day Etosha safari, you should have enough time to see it all.

 Selected filters: